StrangeJay/-ExamProCo-aws-bootcamp-cruddur-2023/journal/week4.md

 - I opened the db-create file, found out where bash is in my terminal and used it to add my SHEBANG.

+- I want to create a script that would allow me drop the database easily, the created bin files do not have execute permission so i have to give it to them by running "chmod u+x bin/db-create", "chmod u+x bin/db-drop", "chmod u+x bin/db-schema-drop"